Anthrocon/www/content/news/2019-06-29 need-help-last-stop-before-anthrocon/index.md

 - [Our Flickr Group](https://www.flickr.com/groups/anthrocon/)
 - or [Our Facebook Group](https://www.facebook.com/groups/Anthrocon/)

-Finally, we like to hear how we're doing, what you liked, and how we can do better.&nbsp;Please consider taking [our post-con survey](http://anthrocon.org/survey) after the convention.
+Finally, we like to hear how we're doing, what you liked, and how we can do better.
+Please consider taking [our post-con survey](http://anthrocon.org/survey) after the convention.

 ## Journalists/Members of the Press

-Looking for photos?&nbsp;Check out our [Fursuit Group Photo](https://www.flickr.com/photos/16854395@N05/28443227077/in/dateposted-public/).&nbsp;Please credit the photo to "Andy Oxenreider of Dragonscales".&nbsp;We also have thousands of photos from past Anthrocon conventions [in our Flickr group](https://www.flickr.com/groups/anthrocon/pool/).&nbsp;Please credit those photos to their individual authors.
+Looking for photos?
+Check out our [Fursuit Group Photo](https://www.flickr.com/photos/16854395@N05/28443227077/in/dateposted-public/).
+Please credit the photo to "Andy Oxenreider of Dragonscales".
+We also have thousands of photos from past Anthrocon conventions [in our Flickr group](https://www.flickr.com/groups/anthrocon/pool/).
+Please credit those photos to their individual authors.

 See you in Pittsburgh,